nawwardiab/movie-explorer-vanillaJS/README.md

 ![Movie Details](#)

 ## Future Enhancements
-- **Recommendations**: Add similar movie recommendations in the movie details modal.
 - **User Accounts**: Enable login to store favorite movies across different devices.
 - **Improved Search**: Implement fuzzy search and additional filters for a more refined experience.

-## Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Feel free to open issues for suggestions and feature requests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements
 - **The Movie Database (TMDB)** for providing movie data via their API.